 By Lucy Richardson, Editor

-The two most popular holidays in Europe are city breaks and beach escapes.
-So, why not combine the two?
-These 10 cosmopolitan cities are all flanked by sweeping curves of golden sand.
+Can’t decide between a city break and a beach escape?
+Do both!
+These 10 European cities are flanked by sweeping curves of golden sand.
 Better still, they’re all easy to reach from the UK, and you won’t need to worry about hiring a car abroad.

-Stay: Base yourself at the quirky Zinema7, a former cinema; or the elegant Hotel Villa Soro, where you can borrow bikes to explore.
+Stay: Base yourself in elegant Hotel Villa Soro, a country-house hotel where you can borrow bikes to explore.

 2 Dubrovnik, Croatia